 - Type of assessment

-Examination: The written assignments accounts for 30% and the written exam for 70% of the given grade
+Examination: The three topical reports count 30%.
+The individual written assignment accounts for 30% and the written exam for 40% of the final grade.

 - Exam registration requirements

 NB: If the exam is held at the ITX, the ITX will provide computers.
 Private computers, tablets or mobile phones CANNOT be brought along to the exam.
 Books and notes should be brought on paper or saved on a USB key.